-For the format of examinations for the MLF and examination procedures, please refer to the Examination Conventions for the MLF 2017-18 on the MLF Examinations and Assessments WebLearn site (https://weblearn.ox.ac.uk/x/jjhsoA).
+For the format of examinations for the MLF and examination procedures, please refer to the Examination Conventions for the MLF in 2023-24, which will be made available at the start of term on the MLF Canvas site.

-The rubrics for the law elective courses and the materials available in the examination room for each paper are agreed by the Law Faculty's Examination Board during Michaelmas Term, and will be set out in the BCL/MJur Examination Conventions 2017-18 on the BCL/MJur WebLearn site.
+The rubrics for the law elective courses and the materials available for each paper are agreed by the Law Faculty's Examination Board during Michaelmas Term, and will be set out in the BCL/MJur Examination Conventions 2023-24, which you will have access to..